mitexleo/fediroma/docs/docs/installation/freebsd_en.md

 ## Conclusion

-Restart nginx with `# service nginx restart` and you should be up and running.
+Restart NGINX with `# service nginx restart` and you should be up and running.

 Make sure your time is in sync, or other instances will receive your posts with incorrect timestamps.
 You should have ntpd running.